+Hinckley Interns function as support staff to aid legislators during the Spring Semester of each year.
+An intern may be asked to track legislation, write speeches, attend committee meetings, research issues, and analyze bills.
+Hinckley Interns at the Utah state legislatures must adapt to a rigorous work schedule, take initiative in planning and organizing, and develop an effective working relationship with legislators.
 The Utah State Legislature Internship program offers students unparalleled access to the Utah legislative process.
 Interns serve as full-time assistants to legislators, lobbyists, and the media during the 45-day legislative session that begins on the fourth Monday in January.
 Legislative interns are not able to take other classes during this session due to a full-time work schedule.
-A scholarship of $2400 is provided to each legislative intern.
+A scholarship of $2,400 is provided to each legislative intern.
 State legislative interns represent the University of Utah and the Hinckley Institute of Politics, and therefore, the highest conduct is expected.

-State legislative interns are required to take the Legislative Intern Preparation Course (Political Science 3900) during the second session of the Fall Semester prior to their internship.
-The course is designed to develop the skills and knowledge necessary for an effective internship.
-Jerry Howe of the Utah State Legislature Office of Legislative Research and General Counsel.
+State legislative interns will receive extensive training the two weeks preceding the start of the session.
+The sessions are designed to develop the skills and knowledge necessary for an effective internship.
+Jerry Howe of the Utah State Legislature Office of Legislative Research and General Counsel assists in the training.

 - Official University of Utah Transcript obtained from the Registrar’s Office (250 SSB).